johnmcase/johnmcase.github.io/_drafts/reactive-programming-using-rx.net-part-2.md

 Great, so now we have built an Observable sequence of all products across all catalogs in a non-blocking asynchronous way.
 Now we have to tackle the requirement of looking up the top 10 customers for each product.
 We're going to tackle this requirement with a familiar tool: LINQ.
 Rx has re-implemented all of the standard LINQ operatiors against IObservable, and has done so in an asynchronous non-blocking fashion whenever possible.
 What we need to do is take the Observable sequence of all Products that we just built, and project each element into a new Sequence of its top 10 customers.
 The way to do this with LINQ is with the `Select` method.

 Remember from the last post that we already have the `CustomersForProduct` method to look up all of the customers in sorted order.
-We also need a way to match the customer list back to the product it corresponds to, so we'll actually create an IObservable of a new annonymous object type.
+We also need a way to match the customer list back to the product it corresponds to, so we'll actually create an IObservable of a new annonymous object type that wraps the product and it's customer list together.
 Even with that wrinkle, this somewhat complicated requirement actually boils down to a single statement:

-%{ highlight csharp %}
+{% highlight csharp %}
 public IObservable<object> ProductsWithTopTenCustomers(IObservable products)
 {
   return products.Select(p =>